Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Analytical Results

 We provide a visualization of this proposition in Figure~\ref{fig:synthetic-feature-util-contour} in Appendix~\ref{app:experiments}.
-This proposition shows that in general, the considered fairness constraints will not remain robust against feature measurement errors.
-The conditions in parts (i)-(iii) require that a CDF in the biased distribution first-order stochastically dominates that of the unbiased distribution.
+This proposition shows that unless the feature measurement errors only affect one label (as in part (i)), the considered fairness constraints will in general not remain robust against feature measurement errors.
+The conditions in parts (ii)-(iv) require that a CDF in the biased distribution first-order stochastically dominates that of the unbiased distribution.
 This holds if, e.g., the corresponding features (qualified agents, unqualified agents, or all agents, respectively) are underestimated, $\hat{x}=x-\epsilon$ for some $\epsilon\geq 0$.
 We also note that in contrast to Proposition~\ref{prop:f-bias-gamma}, the decision threshold can in fact \emph{decrease} when biases are introduced; we illustrate this in our experiments in Section~\ref{sec:experiments}.

-Similar to Proposition~\ref{prop:f-bias-gamma-sensitivity}, we can also characterize the sensitivity of each measure to biases, and investigate the impacts of other problem parameters on these sensitivities.
-We present this in detail in Proposition~\ref{prop:f-bias-feature-sensitivity} in Appendix~\ref{app:prop-f-bias-feature-sensitivity}, together with a corollary comparing the sensitivity of \texttt{TPR} and \texttt{FPR}.
+Similar to Proposition~\ref{prop:f-bias-gamma-sensitivity}, we can also characterize the sensitivity of each constraint to bias rates, and investigate the impacts of other problem parameters on these sensitivities.
+We present this in detail in Proposition~\ref{prop:f-bias-feature-sensitivity} in Appendix~\ref{app:prop-f-bias-feature-sensitivity}.